pncnmnp/LuaNLP/README.md

 * Sentiment Analysis
 * Keyword Extraction
 * Text Summarization
+* Named-entity Recognition
 * Stopwords and N-grams

-> As of 13/03/21, Named entity recognition, and Word sense disambiguation are under development.
+> As of 12/04/21, Word sense disambiguation is under development.

 Let us begin by loading some text -